harcomaase/lsp-gpt/Readme.md

 ### language server

 The implemented language server acts as a middleware, mostly forwarding requests and responses.
-It contains business logic for the handling of file contents, since LSP requests from the editor mainly contain paths to the currently viewed file, and the GPT-4 API can not access them.
+It contains business logic for the handling of file contents, since the majority of LSP requests from the editor contain URIs to the currently viewed file, and the GPT-4 API can not access them.

 As a first workaround, the language server caches the file contents of the currently viewed file, and sends